-If \(S=2^d P\) and \(F\in L^1(\R^{2d})\), then \(Q_{S}\left(\psi_n,\psi_m\right)(z)=W(\psi_n,\psi_m)(z)\), and Proposition \ref{OperatorOrth} and Remark \ref{extension} infers that In \cite{LiebOstrover}, Lieb and Ostrover showed that the Hermite functions \(\{\phi_n\}_{n\in\N_0^d}\) satisfy this relation when \(F(z)\) is the characteristic function of a ball with radius \(R\).
+If \(S=2^d P\) and \(F\in L^1(\R^{2d})\), then \(Q_{S}\left(\psi_n,\psi_m\right)(z)=W(\psi_n,\psi_m)(z)\), and the orthogonality condition \eqref{QDbl2} becomes In \cite{LiebOstrover}, Lieb and Ostrover showed that the Hermite functions \(\{\phi_n\}_{n\in\N_0^d}\) satisfy this relation when \(F(z)\) is the characteristic function of a ball with radius \(R\).
 It was also implicitly used in the one-dimensional case by Flandrin and Ramanathan-Topiwala \cite{flandrin,RamTop2}.
-Note that this identity can not be reduced to a classical orthogonality statement, \(\psi_n\) and \(\psi_m\) are mixed together inside the integral, unlike the classical case.
+Proposition~\ref{OperatorOrth} thus captures both the classical double orthogonality of STFTs and techniques used for the Wigner concentration problem studied by the above mentioned authors.
+Unlike the classical case this identity can not be reduced to a classical orthogonality statement, as \(\psi_n\) and \(\psi_m\) are mixed together inside the integral.

-If \(S\) is a positive trace class operator, then we can use the square root to factorize the Cohen's class: So for every positive trace class operator one can actually reduce Proposition \ref{OperatorOrth} to a statement about double orthogonality of the functions \(\{\sqrt{S}\pi(z)^*\psi_n\}_{n\in\N_0^d}\) in the space \(L^2(\R^{2d},L^2(\R^d))\).
-In this case one can even define a Hilbert space structure using the sesquilinear form as an inner product.
-Functions in this Hilbert space were used by Skrettingland in \cite{Bible4} to study equivalent norms for modulation spaces.
-Using the same approach, the authors of \cite{OpSTFT} considered sub-Hilbert spaces of \(L^2(\R^{2d},\mathcal{S}^2(\R^d))\), whose inner product also looks quite similar.
+If \(S\) is a positive trace class operator, then we can use the square root to factorize the Cohen's class: where \(e\) is any normalized function in \(L^2(\R^d)\).
+So for every positive trace class operator Proposition \ref{OperatorOrth} reduces to a statement about double orthogonality of the operator STFTs \(\{\mathfrak{V}_{\sqrt{S}}\psi_n\otimes e\}_{n\in\N_0^d}\) in the Bochner space \(L^2(\R^{2d},\mathcal{S}^2)\).
+We will make use of this connection in Section~\ref{Sec:Toeplitz}.